-The old saying goes, “Breakfast for a king, lunch for a prince, dinner for pauper.”
-But do you need to eat less at night (i.e., after 6pm)?
+The old saying goes, “Breakfast for a king, lunch for a prince, dinner for a pauper.”
+But do you need to eat less at night?

 It’s hard to find any conclusive metabolic evidence that food eaten at night is more likely to be stored as body fat.
-Metabolism drops when you are sleeping, but that simply lowers your daily energy expenditure and its 24 hour energy balance (energy in versus energy out) that really matters for weight gain or loss.
+Metabolism drops when you sleep, but that simply lowers your daily energy expenditure and its 24-hour energy balance (energy in versus energy out) that really matters for weight gain or loss.

 The January 2005 editorial in the American Journal of Clinical Nutrition (AJCN) states, “Simply put, the question of whether there is a health benefit from the consumption of small meals will ultimately depend on how much energy is consumed, as opposed to how often or how regularly one eats.”

 A study in the same issue of the A JCN suggests that keeping the meal pattern constant does have metabolic advantages.

 Researchers compared a regular meal pattern (six meals a day) versus a “chaotic” meal pattern of anywhere between three and nine eating occasions on different days for two weeks.